-Finding yourself in a kitchen stacked with storage bins isn’t the most comfortable place to be.
+Finding yourself in a kitchen or any room stacked with storage bins isn’t the most comfortable place to be.
 With any room that requires equipment, utensils, or supplies, it’s tough to find space for it all.
 The more trouble you have finding places for your things, the more creative – and sometimes dangerous – the storage becomes.

 2. Improve Temperature Control

 Many homeowners will find this situation familiar: after turning off the space heater in the bathroom, the robe you’ve wrapped around yourself just isn’t quite enough to stave off that draft.
 No one should have to wear three sweaters and long johns to feel comfortable in their own home.

 3. Lower Costs

 Getting the utility bill every month doesn’t need to be a fretful experience.
 No homeowner should fear their mailbox or inbox.
 Modern building techniques are significantly more efficient than in the past, and as such, they come with bonus savings.

 4. Create an Intuitive Layout